JereKuusela/valheim-expand_world_prefabs/README.md

   - If not set, then all of the entries must not be found.
   - If set, that many `bannedObjects` must not be found.
 Each filter can be matched by multiple entries.
   - When using max, all objects must be searched.
-- bannedObjects (P): List of banned nearby objects.
+- bannedObjects: List of banned nearby objects.

 See object filtering [examples](examples_object_filtering.md).